The Constitution of the Individual was written by author, classical composer, pianist, and singer/songwriter, Joshua Emmet.

 JAMES: First, truth must have love as its supreme commandment.
 Second, truth must be relevant in both finite and infinite settings.

 NEWS ANCHOR: You have written about metaphysics in the past, so let’s go deeper into that subject.
-In infinity―or eternity, as some may say―do armies, militias, bullets, missiles, bombs, or gallows exist?
+In infinity―or in the Kingdom as you call it―do armies, militias, bullets, missiles, bombs, or gallows exist?

-JAMES: No, those in eternity have no need for such things.
+JAMES: No, those in the Kingdom have no need for such things.

 NEWS ANCHOR: What advice would you give to a young person who is seeking more knowledge about metaphysics?